hanscappelle/optitrip-ev-android/README.md

 [beta test link](https://play.google.com/apps/testing/be.hcpl.android.optitripev)

-## Coming features
+## Bugs & Upcoming features

-* OK - There are INPUT value and OUTPUT values, very simple
-* OK - have dark and light theme in app (test, should be provided by theme)
-* OK - One of the input that could be on a seperate page is the efficiency ( consumption in Wh vs speed)
-* OK - I like the fact that there are colours approaching green above and below the optimum speed (see spreadsheet)
-* I also thought about a correction factor based on a % of the best average speed to use vs the real speed average that the trip was so if there is a difference of value vs what people really had they could just adjust the correction factor the value for the next trips for the best average speed to use.
+* Add a correction factor (%) of the best average speed to use vs the real speed average a trip was.
+  So if there is a difference of value vs what people really had they could just adjust that way.
 * allow calculation of consumption numbers from coefficient (just 2 inputs needed)

-## TODO

 * create donation option on about screen
 * input validation with error message per field